Plitvice Lakes National Park: Farmlands becoming an area of recreation

 Already in 1861, an accommodation for travelers was erected at Velika Poljana.
 The local population called this accommodation the Emperor's house, since imperial military officers used to reside in this location.
 For the visit of Crown Princess Stéphanie of Belgium, the wife of Crown Prince Rudolf of Austria in 1888, the Plitvice Lakes and their surroundings were arranged for tourist purposes for the first time in history.
 Two paths still bear the names of the daughters of the Emperor Franz Joseph: "Stephanie's Path" (Croatian Štefanijin put) and "Dorothea's Path" (Dorotejin put).

 At the same place, today called Labudovac, Gustav Janeček, a Czech from Zagreb, built a restaurant and accommodation.
 In 1893, Janeček founded the Society for the preservation of the Plitvice Lakes (Croatian Društvo za uređenje i poljepšanje Plitvičkih jezera), with the aim of preserving the lakes after all negative influence they have been exposed to.
 The society also built a hotel at the lakes.
 In 1898, one of the waterfalls was named after Croatian opera singer Milka Ternina.
 She gave money from concerts to preserve the park, upgrade tracks and build pathways.

 During the following decades, preservation efforts reached a deadlock.
 However, some very significant meetings took place at the Plitvice Lakes during the Second World War, as for example the first secret regional conference of the League of Communists of Croatia (Croatian: Savez komunista Hrvatske, SKH) in 1940.
 On June 14, 1943 one of the founding sessions of the National Anti-Fascist Council of the People's Liberation of Croatia (ZAVNOH) took place at Plitvice Lakes.
 This was the highest governing organ of the anti-fascist movement in Croatia during World War II.
 The former Secretary General of the Communist Party of Croatia, Rade Končar, was born in Končarev Kraj at the Plitvice Lakes in 1911.

 The lakes as national park

 Between 1962 and 1968, many Western film productions of Karl May novels were shot at the Plitvice Lakes (mainly German-French-Yugoslav coproductions).
-The most successful film of this series, Treasure of the Silver Lake was also produced at some locations within the national park.
+The most successful film of this series, Treasure of Silver Lake, was also produced at some locations within the national park.
 (Kaluđerovac in the lower lakes served as scenery for the Silver Lake.)

 During the 1970s, detailed land registers of the national park were recorded.
 The park was inscribed on the UNESCO World Natural Heritage List in 1979 in recognition of its "outstanding natural beauty, and the undisturbed production of travertine (tufa) through chemical and biological action".